Deadskullcandy/CodeHS-Bot/README.md

 Install PyAutoGUI

-In the terminal, type the following command and press Enter:
+In the terminal, type the following command and press Enter: pip install pyautogui Create a Python File

-shell
-Copy
-Edit
-pip install pyautogui
-Create a Python File

 Go to File → New File → Save it with a .py extension (e.g., script.py).